izelnakri/paper_trail/README.md

 PaperTrail.delete(edit_changeset, originator_id: user.id)
 ```

+Also make sure you have the foreign-key constraint in the database and in your version migration file.

 # Strict mode
-This is a feature more suitable for larger applications where models keep their version references via foreign key constraints.
-Thus it would be impossible to delete the first and current version of a model, makes querying easier more relational database/SQL friendly.
-In order to enable this:
+This is a feature more suitable for larger applications.
+Models can keep their version references via foreign key constraints.
+Therefore it would be impossible to delete the first and current version of a model, it also makes querying easier and the whole design more relational database/SQL friendly.
+In order to enable strict mode:

 ```elixir
 # in your config/config.exs
 config :paper_trail, strict_mode: true
 ```

 Strict mode expects tracked models to have foreign-key reference to their first_version and current_version.
-These columns should be named ```first_version_id```, and ```current_version_id``` in their respective model tables.
+These columns must be named ```first_version_id```, and ```current_version_id``` in their respective model tables.
 A tracked model example with a migration file:

 ```elixir
 # in the migration file: priv/repo/migrations/create_company.exs